pyMultiVideo/docs/docs/user-guide/dev-info.md

 If you would like to add something on the application wide system, you should consider putting it in the VideoCaptureTab class.
 Only one VideoCapture tab is instantiated in pyMultiVideo.
 An example of this includes the Threadpool for sending data to FFMPEG.
 Since only one threadpool is required for the application (And jobs can be submitted from multiple places).

-If you would liek to aedd something on the camera specific level, then you should consider putting it into the CameraWidget class since one of these classes is added specifically for each camera that is initalised for recording.
+If you would like to add something on the camera specific level, then you should consider putting it into the CameraWidget class since one of these classes is added specifically for each camera that is initalised for recording.
 An example for this is the Camera API class.
 This is specific to each camera so belongs on the level of the CameraWidget.